Print PDF Français

 FLUCELVAX® QUAD IS INDICATED TO BE USED IN ADULTS AND CHILDREN 6 MONTHS AND OLDER TO PREVENT INFLUENZA.

-Visit flucelvax.ca for more information!
+Visit the consumer site flucelvax.ca for more information!

 READ THIS INFORMATION CAREFULLY BEFORE YOU ARE GIVEN FLUCELVAX® QUAD.